txkemru/app-thermalGuard-swift-macos/README.md

 ⚠️ **UI Only** - Currently implements the complete user interface with mock data.
 Real system monitoring functionality is planned for future updates.

-## Screenshots

-- Sidebar navigation with sensor categories
-- Main content area with temperature and usage sensors
-- Bottom panel with fan controls and system diagnostics
-- Adaptive layout that responds to window resizing

 ## Requirements